DaoCloud/DaoCloud-docs/docs/en/docs/amamba/offline-upgrade.md

                 password: "Harbor12345" # your password to access image repo
         ```

-2. Run the following command to synchronize a mirror.
+2. Run this command to sync the image.

     ```bash
     charts-syncer sync --config load-image.yaml
     ```

-### Load the image directly via Docker or containerd
+### Load with Docker/containerd

-1. Run the following command to decompress the image.
+1. Decompress the `tar` package.

     ```shell
     tar xvf amamba.bundle.tar
     ```

-    Decompression after success will get three file: `images.tar`, `hints.yaml`, `original-chart`.
+    After the decompression, you will get 3 files:

+    - hints.yaml
+    - images.tar
+    - original-chart

-1. Run the following command to load the image locally to Docker or containerd.
+2. Load the image from local to a Docker or containerd.

-    > Note: You need to perform the following operations on ** Each node ** in the cluster.
-After the loading is complete, label the image to ensure that Registry and Repository are consistent with those during installation.
+    === "Docker"

         ```shell
-    docker load -i images.tar # for Docker ctr image import images.tar # for containerd
+        docker load -i images.tar
         ```

-## upgrade

-1. Check that the Helm repository for the application workbench exists.
+    === "containerd"

         ```shell
+        ctr image import images.tar
+        ```

+!!! note
+    - The image needs to be loaded via Docker or containerd to each node.
+    - After the loading is complete, you should tag the image to keep version consistency.

+## Start Upgrade

+1. Check if the helm repository of Workbench exists. `amamba` is the internal code for Workbench.

+    ```shell
     helm repo list | grep amamba
     ```

-    If nothing is returned or `Error: no repositories to show` is displayed, run the following command to add the Helm repository for the application workbench.
+    If nothing is returned or `Error: no repositories to show` is displayed, run the following command to add the Helm repository for Workbench.

     ```shell
-    heml repo add amamba http://{harbor url}/chartrepo/{project}
+    helm repo add amamba http://{harbor url}/chartrepo/{project}
     ```

-2. Update the Helm repository for the application workbench.
+2. Update Workbench's Helm repository.

     ```shell
     # outdated Helm versions may cause failure.
 If failed, try `helm update repo`
     helm repo update amamba
     ```

-3. Backup `--set` Parameter.
-Before upgrading the global management version, you are advised to run the following commands to back up `--set` parameters of the previous version.
+3. Backup `--set` parameters.
+Before upgrading the global management version, it is recommended to run the following commands to back up `--set` parameters of the previous version.

     ```shell
-    helm get values ghippo -n ghippo-system -o yaml > amamba.bak.yaml
+    helm get values amamba -n amamab-system -o yaml > amamba.bak.yaml
     ```

-4. Select the version of the application workbench you want to install (the latest version is recommended).
+4. Select the version of Workbench you want to install (the latest version is recommended).

     ```shell
     $ helm search  repo amamba-release-ci --versions |head